 Yes, encourage yourself!
 We may not have been born geniuses, but some of us eventually have a realization that we were meant for something greater than watching “The Kardashians” make fools of themselves or playing “Doodle Jump” on the iPhone.
 This drive pushes us through the pain of pursuit.
 Whether it hits us young, or old, we follow this developed impulse (Yes, this impulse is developed, we aren’t born with it.
 I didn’t find my impulse until college).
 We need to make a difference in the world with our art.
 We may even change our pursuit depending on the external elements that affect us, but we remain with this drive that we were meant to do something remarkable (I bounced from writing scripts to graphic design, making electronic music, photography, and now composition).

 Video on Geniuses

-Here’s a great video that discusses some of the things I’m trying to point out.
-Some of the geniuses develop interests and abilities at a very, very young age.
+There was a great video below that discussed some of the things I’m trying to point out, but it was blocked by YouTube.
+Some of the geniuses in it developed interests and abilities at a very, very young age.
 This is obvious that some humans develop quicker than others…just like the stages of puberty.
 It’s safe to say some children’s minds develop quicker and are able to retain more information.

-If you look at all of the younger subjects in the video, they were all nurtured by their environment.
-Mom and Dad encouraged, inspired, disciplined, influenced, and provided the the oil paints or piano for them to create their art.
+All of the younger subjects in the video were nurtured by their environment.
+Mom and Dad encouraged, inspired, disciplined, influenced, and provided the oil paints or piano for them to create their art.
 Another genius taught himself to memorize cards starting at the age of 20.
 He did this by relating the cards to pictures in his mind.

 You may bounce from one interest to the other, but the thing that all of these geniuses have in common is that they stuck with the same thing…until they were old and grey.
 It’s ok to change your interest, but it will most likely prolong the mastering process.